top of page

 My family had a viral video that received over 40 million views!
 I filmed the video of my husband beatboxing to my then-18-mo-old son in our kitchen one evening after dinner, and literally overnight we had a licensing deal, an interview with ABC, and people all over the world sharing our little kitchen video.

 In college (in Athens, Georgia), I wrote a song called “California Waiting,” then 2 years later, my husband and I headed west so he could go to the San Francisco Circus Center.
 We camped across the country, with only had what we could fit in our van.
 We didn’t have a place to live or jobs to bring in $ until a few weeks after we arrived.
+This sense of adventure inspires the visual art I create today.

 bottom of page